fermyon/workshops/spin/01-getting-started.md

 > Note: you can [learn more about the Spin manifest file in the Spin documentation](https://developer.fermyon.com/spin/writing-apps).

+First install the dependencies for the template with `npm install`.
 You are now ready to build your application using `spin build`, which will invoke each component's `[component.build.command]` from `spin.toml`:

 ```bash
 spin build